Sutton In Craven Community Primary School

 Mr Barrick (teaching assistant on Thursday and Friday)

-Miss Ibbotson (RE and French teacher on Wednesday afternoons)
+Miss Ibbotson (class teacher on Wednesday afternoons)

-Usually, our class novels in Year 6 are thought-provoking experiences and the pupils have loved having them read aloud by an adult on a daily basis.
-We recommend that our pupils have their own copy of the books to read along with us where possible.
-It makes the whole reading experience much richer!
+on a daily basis.
+We recommend that our pupils have their own copy of the books to read along with us.
+It makes

 Home Learning